CSCfi/csc-user-guide/docs/apps/tensorflow.md

 notes](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/index.html)
 for more information on provided software versions.

-!!! note

-    In Singularity-based modules you need to launch Python with `singularity_wrapper`, see [here for a usage example](../support/tutorials/gpu-ml.md#singularity).

-If you find that some package is missing, you can often install it yourself with `pip install --user`, or `singularity_wrapper exec pip install --user` in Singularity-based modules.
+If you find that some package is missing, you can often install it yourself with `pip install --user`.
 If you think that some important TensorFlow-related package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

+Some modules are Singularity-based.
+Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
+For more information, see our [machine learning guide](../support/tutorials/gpu-ml.md).

 ## License